jpnwagwu/pdsnd_github/README.md

 Interactive Shell terminal that filters data

 ### Description
 This is an interactive shell build using python, numpy and pandas.
-This sorts and filters data based on users input and produces some descriptive statistics
+This sorts and filters data based on users input and produces some descriptive statistics.
+It filters data in the chicago.csv, washington.csv or new_york_city.csv file

 ### Files used
 FIles used include chicago.csv, washington.csv and new_york_city.csv